Kitchener-Waterloo-Cambridge Housing Market Report

 Kitchener-Waterloo-Cambridge Housing Market Overview

-441 home sales in the Waterloo Region in November 2023 were 4.5% lower than last November and a third lower than the 5-year average for this time of the year.
-The slower pace in Waterloo Region has been common across some of Ontario's housing markets in recent months.
+539 home sales in the Waterloo Region in November 2024 were 22% higher than last November and 13% lower than the 10-year average for this month of the year.

-Benchmark prices declined by 2.1% annually in Cambridge, while they declined by 0.6% in Kitchener-Waterloo over the past year.
-The benchmark price of homes in Cambridge rose by 64% over the past five years, while the benchmark price of homes in the Kitchener-Waterloo region rose by 56% over the past five years.
-In contrast, inflation has been 18% over this period.
-Thus, this area’s housing market seems poised for a correction after an incredibly rapid rise in home prices.
+For November 2024, Benchmark prices declined by 0.1% monthly and rose by 1.6% annually in Cambridge to reach $737,400, while in Kitchener-Waterloo, benchmark prices rose by 0.6% over the past year and by 0.8% over the past month to reach $719,600.
+The benchmark price of homes in Cambridge rose by 144% and 205% over the past ten and fifteen years, while the benchmark price of homes in the Kitchener-Waterloo region rose by 145% and 182% over the past ten and 15 years.
+In contrast, inflation has been 28% and 41% over the past 10-year and 15-year periods.
+This area’s housing market had an incredibly rapid rise in home prices.

 Kitchener-Waterloo-Cambridge Housing Market Statistics for All Property Types